sparkflows/sparkflows-docs/docs/databricks/user-guide/ddl.rst

 Run DDL Commands
 ===========================

-Fire Insights allows you to run DDL commands on Databricks to perform various actions like:
+Sparkflows allows you to run DDL commands on Databricks to perform various actions like:

   - Create New Databases
   - Create New Tables